| Copyright | (c) Justin Le 2015 |

 Type

-type.
-For this library, an Auto
+The Auto type.
+For this library, an Auto semantically

 representsdenotes a a relationship/ between an input and an